Account SDK

 })

-.try_fold(AccountAction::new(), |mut acc, v| match v {
+.try_fold(AccountAction::default(), |mut acc, v| match v {

 Ok(action) => {